 For example, if there's a red motif in the middle of two sections of brown knitting, you'll need three strands of yarn, one red and two brown, to work the pattern.

-Entrelac does not necessarily have to be worked in color, but the woven patterns are traditionally seen knit in at least two colors.
+Entrelac does not necessarily have to be worked in color, but the woven patterns are traditionally knit using at least two colors.

 One really fun way to work entrelac that's also quite easy is to use a multicolored or self-striping yarn to work the squares and triangles, which adds a lot of color with no extra work.